cnily03-hive/PangBai-Go/README.md

-# PangBai-HTTP
+# PangBai-Go

 This is the challenge for NewStarCTF 2024 in the category of Web, Week 4.

 The participants need to leak JWT key via SSTI and take exploit of SSRF to read any file, and then read `/proc/self/environ` to get the flag.

-The challenge provides the whole source code including [hind.md](hind.md) to participants.
+The challenge provides the whole source code including [hint.md](hint.md) to participants.

 ## Deployment